danielrbradley/presentations/slides/build-yourself-a-google.md

 ### Now we've finished the intro...

-' In the real world, there's a bit more to it than just words
+' Real world: bit more than just words
+' Go back and look at details
+' Look at fun (geeky) stuff

 ***